Jgprogrammingbrain/Jgprogrammingbrain/README.md

   - "Validate assumptions before building"
   - "Ensure clear commercial value"
   - "Build only what is needed"
-focus: "A user-first approach while designing technical products that sales can sell"
+north_star: "A user-first approach while designing technical products that sales can sell"
 open_to: "Product and Pre-Sales Roles"
 ```